Jewish Studies Collaborative MA with Koret Center and Goethe University

 Program Highlights

-Focus on history and contemporary era: Studies will focus on Judaism as a historical and present-day civilization that has been, and continues to be, a force for progressive ideas, innovation, and connectivity.
+• Focus on history and contemporary era: Studies focus on Judaism as a historical and present-day civilization that has been, and continues to be, a force for progressive ideas, innovation, and connectivity.

-Training future Jewish scholars and leaders: Graduate students will be trained as future scholars in Jewish Studies, as educators, and as leaders of Jewish and non-Jewish social organizations.
+• Training future Jewish scholars and leaders: Graduate students are trained as future scholars in Jewish Studies, as educators, and as leaders of Jewish and non-Jewish social organizations.

-Courses in English: Courses will be taught entirely in English and will be open to Israeli and non-Israeli, Jewish and non-Jewish individuals alike.
+• Courses in English: Courses are taught entirely in English by TAU and Goethe University faculty and are open to Israeli and non-Israeli, Jewish and non-Jewish individuals alike.

-Multidisciplinary studies: Courses will provide a multidisciplinary perspective, drawing from various Jewish Studies disciplines.
+• Multidisciplinary studies: Courses provide a multidisciplinary perspective, drawing from various Jewish Studies disciplines.

 Career Opportunities